Posted by Mitch on 12th October 2018

 The list of extraordinarily successful people who meditate is longer than my LinkedIn contacts.
 And having calmly earned billions and rescued nations from disaster, I doubt any of them would have much trouble finding a Civil Engineer in Swindon.

 If you already enjoy meditation, are inquisitive or still have doubts, let me introduce you to my client; Data Science Talent Ltd.

 Join them and you will not only join a group of people that already meditates; but also the company will pay for you to learn the most advanced meditation programme available.

 There are hard-nosed business reasons.

-Experience tells them that it make the whole environment calmer, more productive and healthier; people take less time off work.
-But it’s also ‘the right thing to do’.
-If they can make the world of work a calmer, more productive place, then that’s the greatest gift they can give anyone.
+Experience tells them that it makes the whole environment calmer, more productive and healthier; people take less time off work.
+But it’s also ‘the right thing to do.
+And if they can make the world of work a calmer, more productive place, then that’s the greatest gift they can give anyone.

 So, honestly, which camp are you in?

 1. You think it’s a load of hippy bollocks and you only read my posts for entertainment and the swearing.

 2. You are a recruiter who already meditates and would love to work somewhere that fully embraces meditation.